 - In the Devil May Cry 3 manga, Alice (who resembles the protagonist from Alice in Wonderland) actually goes so far as to trade her innocence to demons for the sake of becoming older and more attractive.

 - Vivio in Magical Girl Lyrical Nanoha ViVid.
 If you've seen StrikerS it's the same one she used in the final battle, though with less black in the Barrier Jacket.
 Like her mom, however, she takes a very responsible approach to life-altering magics and readily promises her to never use her adult form for fun and mischief.
 She also displays acute awareness of the fact that suddenly growing breasts doesn't actually make her an adult.
-Other characters also have a similar Adult Form, like Einhart Stratos, her rival and maybe something more.
+Other characters also have a similar Adult Mode, like Einhart Stratos, her rival and maybe something more.

 - In Fate/kaleid liner PRISMA☆ILLYA, Illya appears about 17 when she becomes a Heroic Spirit.